Astrocaryum alatum: Animal associations

-In Nicaragua it flowers throughout the year, but it fruits in October to May, although fruit and seeds appear to fall to ground and be available year-round in Costa Rica.
+In Nicaragua, it flowers throughout the year, but it fruits in October to May, although fruit and seeds appear to fall to ground and be available year-round in Costa Rica.
 The scarab beetle Cyclocephala amazona was found to visit the flowers in Panama, among a number of other palms and other plants.
 In Costa Rica C. stictica and Mimeoma acuta visit the flower of this palm and certain other plants, in the case of M. acuta only other palms.
 The palm hosts two planthopper species from the new genus Agoo in Costa Rica, A. dahliana and A. luzdenia.
 As nymphs, these insects (probably) only feed on the fungi growing on the dead fronds which hang from the base of the crown of this palm.
 The caterpillars of the small cryptic moth Dunama jessiehillae has been recorded feeding on the leaves of this palm.
 They feed exclusively on palms, but of 506 food plant records, only five are from A. alatum (almost two thirds are from Chamaedorea tepejilote, the rest from another twelve species).
 D. jessiehillae is restricted in distribution to mid-elevation rainforests on the Pacific coast of Costa Rica.

-A. alatum has very large seeds, and it may occur at higher elevations, so something large must be helping it get uphill.
+A. alatum has very large seeds, and it may occur at higher elevations.
 Like a number of other Astrocaryum investigated, it appears to be almost completely dependent on a single species, an agouti (Dasyprocta punctata), for most of the seed dispersal.
 This is a large rodent weighing 2–4 kg.
 The agouti collects the fruits, cleans them of their pulp to stop that from attracting other animals, and caches the seeds, burying them in the soil usually near an object such as a rock, a fallen tree branch, or a buttress root.
 It is constantly interested in its caches and often digs up the seeds to rebury them elsewhere.
 One agouti will commonly rob the cache of another, transporting the seeds to new locations, and seeds can be transported sizeable distances in this manner.
 The behaviour is known as scatter-hoarding.
 Astrocaryum are advantageous to agoutis, because the seeds do not germinate quickly, allowing them to keep the seeds for lean times.
 They appear to preferentially store seeds with a long shelf-life, consuming those that germinate quickly first.
 The agoutis have other advantages for palms besides dispersal.
 Hiding the seeds in caches makes it harder for seed predators to find the seeds, both mammals and insects, and helps prevent the death of seeds and seedlings.